Back to Blog

 What to Do If You've Been Scammed

 Being scammed is not your fault.
-Scammers are professionals who exploit trust, emotions, and urgency.
-Recovery of international wire transfers is difficult, but not always impossible, especially if reported within hours of sending.
-Even if recovery is not possible in your case, reporting helps protect others.
+Scammers are professionals who exploit trust and urgency.
+Recovery of international wire transfers is difficult but not always impossible, especially if reported within hours of sending.

 Transfer MethodFraud RiskCybersecurity RiskRegulatory ProtectionReversibilityBest Used When